LCaves419/AugustPractice/README.md

 The StringCalculatoKata shows simple NUnit testing on calculating intergers derived from a string input.

 WebApplication9 is a simple WebApi application utilizing JQuery with Ajax calls on all the CRUD actions, GET, POST, PUT, DELETE.
 Also intergrated Entity Framework code first migrations to demonstrate a database in this instance.

+Grades is a console application using some basic C# knowledge.